AlekEagle/cumulonimbus-frontend/TOS.md

 Last Updated: September 15th, 2023

 This document describes the usage of Cumulonimbus (which from here on out may be referred to as `We`, `Us`, and/or `the Service`) allowed by you.
 By using the Service you are agreeing to these terms.
 THIS SERVICE IS PROVIDED AS-IS WITH ABSOLUTELY NO WARRANTY IN ANY WAY, SHAPE, OR FORM.
 WE ARE NOT RESPONSIBLE FOR ANY LOSS OF DATA.
-FAILURE TO ABIDE BY THESE TERMS MAY RESULT IN YOUR ACCOUNT BEING DISABLED (BANNED) OR TERMINATED.
+FAILURE TO ABIDE BY THESE TERMS MAY RESULT IN YOUR ACCOUNT BEING DISABLED ("BANNED") OR TERMINATED.
 ANY ACTION TAKEN AGAINST YOUR ACCOUNT WILL BE ACCOMPANIED WITH A REASON, WHETHER IT BE BY EMAIL OR ON THE SERVICE ITSELF.

 If you do not agree to these terms then usage must be discontinued immediately.